particle-iot/docs/src/content/ifttt.md

 -------

 ### Firmware requirements
-You must have firmware on your Spark device, but nothing else is necessary.
+You must have firmware on your Particle device, but nothing else is necessary.
 Basically, you're fine unless you've actively wiped your device.

 ### Trigger fields